GoodTimeio/public-api-docs/api/v1/contacts.md

 ### `Delete` `/contacts/:id/tags/:tagId`
-* Removes a tag from a contact and returns a 1 for the removed tag
+* Removes a tag from a contact and returns a success for the removed tag

 ####  Header
 key|value